vlddryga2233/DevOps_online_Kyiv_2020_Q42021Q1/m5/task5.3/readme.md

 <img src="./screenshots/lscpu.png" width="50%">

-5.  `ps` command information
+5. The `ps` command information

 <img src="./screenshots/ps_aux.png" width="50%">

-6. kernel and user process
+6. Kernel and user process

-> kernel procces have a PID from 1-999 and in ps information they display in `[]`
+> Kernel process have a PID from 1-999 and in ps information they display in `[]`

 <img src="./screenshots/kernel_procces.png" width="50%">

-> user procces have a user and display like a commmon command
+> User process have a user and display like a commmon command

 <img src="./screenshots/user_procces.png" >